How to Write a Dockerfile for a Python Application (Step-by-Step Guide for Beginners)

 Type

-and press Enter to save the changes and exitvi
+:wqand press Enter to save the changes and exitvi.
+If you want to exit without saving, type:q!and press Ente

 # Use an official Python runtime as a parent image